Emerald-Bit/Multimodal-Hybrid-RAG/README.md

 ## Reranking for Context Quality
 Initial results are reranked with FlashRank before being passed to the language model.
 This reduces irrelevant context, improves the quality of the evidence supplied to the model and helps control prompt size and token usage.
 FlashRank in particular was chosen for its speed.

-## Corrective RAG with Parallel Web Research:
+## Corrective RAG with Parallel Web Research
 The system implements a Corrective RAG workflow that evaluates the quality of retrieved internal evidence before generating an answer.
 After hybrid retrieval and FlashRank reranking, the system checks both the highest document relevance score and the average relevance of the top three results.
 If the internal evidence falls below configured confidence thresholds, the workflow automatically escalates to external web research rather than generating a confident answer from weak context.
 A planning agent converts the original question into exactly three targeted research queries.
 These are then executed concurrently through three parallel web-search agent calls using asynchronous execution.
 Running the searches in parallel reduces the additional latency introduced by corrective retrieval while allowing the system to investigate the question from multiple search angles.
 The resulting web sources are converted into the same document format used by the internal RAG pipeline, duplicate URLs are removed, and the external evidence is combined with the internal retrieved documents before final answer generation.